 You may have more talent for it than you think.

 We’ll give you the training to bring out these qualities.
-Show the right aptitude and you could be promoted or be selected for the prestigious Junior Leaders Course!
+Show the right aptitude and you could be promoted up the ranks and be selected for the prestigious Junior Leaders Course!

 A key part of the cadet experience is your progress through the training syllabus via lectures and hands-on projects.
 Set out in stages for you to work through, it enables you to open up more possibilities for activities, specialist technical training and rank promotion.

 At first glance it may not seem that drill and parade training serves a purpose, however, it demonstrates discipline and shows how organised individuals can be.
 You need to remember instructions and carry them out accurately, as well as show that you can maintain high standards of dress.

 Public parades (e.g. Remembrance Sunday) are our opportunity to showcase our respect and professionalism.